kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I hold onto this dwindling certainty, without which my reasonable moral expectations for our world are in tatters.
 - I reply to her, apologizing for getting cross.
 - This is just one of a bunch of emails I sent to the Baroness and to the police in the UK, the last one dated February 2026.
+- I've added [some more of my communications in an earlier section](#email-examples) on this page.
-- Whenever things got really overwhelming for me, I would reach out to them.
+- Whenever things got really overwhelming for me, I would reach out to the police.
-- After the first few times I got no response, I stopped expecting a response, but still felt compelled to try again to get help.
+- After the first few times I got no response, I stopped expecting a response, but still felt compelled to try again to get help as any normal tax-paying upstanding citizen would do with the expectation help would be going.
-- As well as the Baroness, the emails went to Lauren Ott, a policeman sent to assist me while I was campaigning at the UK general election in June 2024, the election police lead involved in protecting candidates for general election in London, and anyone and everyone I had details for that I thought might care or be able to help.
+- As well as the Baroness, the emails went to Lauren Ott, a policeman sent to assist me while I was campaigning at the UK general election in June 2024, the election police lead involved in protecting candidates for general election in London, the local community police officer in N2 Jan Lovell, and anyone and everyone I had details for that I thought might care or be able to help.
-- I received no reply from anyone.. apart from a couple of vague but pleasant responses from the Baroness, and Lauren Ott responding to me once directly telling me to call 999 when I get home to London, which I do: another [spectacular disappointment](#i-call-the-police) for the widow.
+- I received no reply from anyone.. ever.. apart from a couple of vague but pleasant responses from the Baroness, and Lauren Ott responding to me once directly telling me to call 999 when I get home to London, which I do: another [spectacular disappointment](#i-call-the-police) for the widow.

 ## Twitter translators